xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 2. Configure Laravel Mix to compiled assets into our application directory

-3. Django template refer to the assets that was compiled by Laravel Mix
+3. Django template refer to the assets that were compiled by Laravel Mix

-So when you first read about Laravel Mix, you must be wondering why should we use others framework component in Django project?
+So when you first read about Laravel Mix, you must be wondering why should we use other framework components in Django project?

 Contrary to the naming, Laravel Mix is actually a framework-agnostic wrapper for Webpack, which makes the webpack integration becomes really easy.